LittleGaintSS/Tencent-Summer-Intern/README.md

 This helps the team to simplify the process of updating data and to improve the effiency of work.

+During the intern, I mainly use pandas, numpy, openpyxl and matplotlib modules.

 **Python** is indeed useful!